Why I Haven’t Used Cover Crops in the Past

 How to Plant Ryegrass

 So, I ordered a pound of annual ryegrass from The Urban Farmer and got busy planting.
-We had just started a new area of garden using the method I teach in my eBook The Art of Gardening: Building Your Soil.
+We had just started a new area of garden using the lasagna gardening method I love.
 But instead of topping with a few inches of wood chips as I normally would, I planted my ryegrass.

 I made sure to get the seed planted at least a month before the first killing frost for my area.
 In the spring, I’ll be sure to cut the ryegrass down before it goes to seed so that I don’t create a weed problem.